mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 spacetimegeo
 ==============================

-Analysis of citizens mobility with a Gaussian Mixture Model
+Exploratory analysis of citizens mobility with a Gaussian mixture model.

 Introduction
 ------------